Voting in Georgia

 Find your voting location options here.
 Your state may still be finalizing polling place locations, so be sure to check back if you don't see information yet.

 Vote-by-mail & Absentee

 No excuse is needed to vote absentee in Georgia.

 To request an absentee ballot in Georgia, complete a PDF application and deliver it to your local county registration office via mail, fax, email, or in person.
 The application must include your original, non-digital signature if submitted by mail.
 If submitting the application via email or fax, a scanned version of the signature is sufficient.
-An online absentee ballot request tool is in development.
+An online absentee ballot request tool is now also available.